induktio/thinker/Details.md

 User interface additions
 ========================
-Thinker's in-game menu can be opened by pressing `ALT+T`.
+Thinker's in-game menu can be opened by pressing `ALT+T` (or `ALT+H` when used with PRACX).
 It shows the mod version information and provides statistics about the factions and spent game time if a game is loaded.
 In addition, some Thinker config options can be adjusted from its sub menu.

 Statistics feature calculates mineral and energy production numbers after multiplier facility effects are applied.
 However the mineral output bonus provided by Space Elevator is ignored in this step.
 Energy calculation also does not substract inefficiency from the final number.